reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ### Passing data through props {/*passing-data-through-props*/}

 Next, you'll want to change the value of a square from empty to "X" when the user clicks on the square.
 With how you've built the board so far you would need to copy-paste the code that updates the square nine times (once for each square you have)!
-Instead of copy-pasting, React's component architecture allows you to create a reusable component to avoid messy, duplicated code.
+Instead of copy-pasting, React's Component architecture allows you to create a reusable Component to avoid messy, duplicated code.

-First, you are going to copy the line defining your first square (`<button className="square">1</button>`) from your `Board` component into a new `Square` component:
+First, you are going to copy the line defining your first square (`<button className="square">1</button>`) from your `Board` Component into a new `Square` component:

 ```js {1-3}
 function Square() {